Earthquake Retrofitting Questions and Answers

 Contrary to intuition, cracks and foundation condition as a rule have very little impact on the ability for a house to be seismically upgraded.
 Steel reinforcing, also known as rebar, is used to prevent foundation cracking and was not required in residential foundations until July 1, 1997.
 Tests on old foundations have also shown old concrete in poor condition has no impact on a retrofit’s ability to perform.
 We have researched the subject extensively because after the retrofit, earthquake forces all end up in the foundation.
 We put this video and webpage on old foundations together to help you fully understand how old foundations work.

 How long do earthquake retrofits usually take?

 It really depends on the type of retrofit.
 If you don’t have cripple walls, then we should be done in one day.
-If you have a standard cripple wall retrofit we normally do all the bolting the first day, framing and shear transfer tie installation the next day, and plywood on the third day.
-If we need to work in living area where a lot of plaster or sheet rock must be removed you can probably expect 5 days.
-Soft story retrofits usually take 5 work days with lots of days in between while we wait for building inspectors, order custom steel the size of which we will only know once we get started, and of course all the digging and concrete work.
+If you have a standard cripple wall retrofit, we normally do all the bolting the first day, framing and shear transfer tie installation the next day, and plywood on the third day.
+If we need to work in a living area where a lot of plaster or sheet rock must be removed, you can probably expect 5 days.
+Soft story retrofits usually take 5 workdays with lots of days in between while we wait for building inspectors, order custom steel the size of which we will only know once we get started, and of course all the digging and concrete work.
 Hillside homes can take a few days to a few weeks.
-If you have us take a look we will be able to give you a better idea at that time.
+If you have us take a look, we will be able to give you a better idea at that time.